Placement Exams

 Eligibility

-CSCI 103 - If you have taken a semester length introductory programming course at a transfer institution in C++ before matriculating in to USC, and it covered all of the following topics in detail, you are eligible to take the CSCI 103 challenge exam: basic datatypes, assignments, control statements (if, switch, for, while), input/output (printf, scanf, cin, cout), functions, arrays, linked lists, structures, recursion, dynamic memory, and file handling.
-Students are not permitted to use USC course work to become eligible for the CSCI 103 Challenge Exam.
+CSCI 103 - If you have taken a semester length introductory programming course at a transfer institution in C++ before matriculating in to USC, and it covered all of the following topics in detail, you are eligible to take the CSCI 103 placement exam: basic datatypes, assignments, control statements (if, switch, for, while), input/output (printf, scanf, cin, cout), functions, arrays, linked lists, structures, recursion, dynamic memory, and file handling.
+Students are not permitted to use USC course work to become eligible for the CSCI 103 Placement Exam.
 Students are not eligible to take their computer science or engineering course work in transfer after matriculating to USC.

 Exam Request Form